-Club: FC Dynamo Moscow | Capacity: 33,000 seats | Scheduled opening: 2017 | Status: under construction
+Club: FC Dynamo Moscow | Opening: 2018 | Capacity: 25,716 seats

-The project is led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
-The stadium has temporarily been named after the bank, but it is expected that ultimately a naming rights sponsor will be sought.
+The project was led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
+The total project consisted of a football stadium, multi-use indoor arena, and several real-estate projects, all with a total value of $1.5 billion.

 Demolition of the stadium started late 2011 and was completed in 2012, after which construction of the new arena started.
 The new arena was initially scheduled to be completed in 2016, however it took until late 2018 for the stadium to open.

 Whereas the stadium opened on 20 December 2018 with an opening ceremony, it took until the 26th of May of that year for the stadium to be fully completed and the first match to be played.
 The first match was a league match between Dynamo and Arsenal Tula (3-3).

 The VTB Arena is located rather central at about 5 kilometres north-west of Moscow’s centre.
 The stadium lies on Leningradsky Avenue, one of Moscow main roads at just 2 kilometres north from Belorussky railway station.
 CSKA’s VEB Arena lies a bit further up the road.